hotdogee/portfolio/src/articles/en/gcp-certifications-complete.md

 1.  **Deconstruct the Official Exam Guide:**

     This is the most critical step.
-Don't just skim it—master it.
+Don't just skim it.
+Master it.
 For every single line item in the official Exam Guide, I challenge myself to do the following:

     **Give a 30-second "elevator pitch" explaining it: What is it?
 Why is it important?
 How does it work?
 Can I give a practical example?**